 Feeling depressed is different from sadness.
 While everyone feels sad occasionally, if your sadness persists or gets worse over time, you may want to speak with a psychologist.
 People with depression usually describe an unexplained sadness, low energy, and changes in appetite, weight, or sleep.
 They also report feeling guilty or numb, have difficulty concentrating, and may think of death or suicide.
 Depression can interfere with your relationships, self-esteem, work, and spirituality.
-It can also make seemingly simple tasks like getting out of bed or returning a phone call seem impossible.
+It can also make daily tasks, like getting out of bed or returning a phone call, seem almost impossible.

 If you have been feeling depressed, call me today so we can discuss your treatment options.